spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass Rectangular Width
 --------------------------

-For a bandpass, :meth:`~synphot.SpectralElement.rectwidth` implements the rectangular width.
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.rectwidth` implements the rectangular width.
 It is equivalent to IRAF SYNPHOT ``bandpar`` result for ``rectw``.
 The ``equvw`` in the formula below is :ref:`synphot-formula-equvw`.

 .. math::